The reason your writing is rejected by publishers and editors may be that you do not reject enough.

 Who is the audience?
 Where will they read it?
 Why will they read it?
 Is there motivation to act in a way that aligns with the company brand?
 That last question is key.
 A blog has a purpose.
 It can be philanthropic or driven by revenue.
 Writing cannot be altruistic or egotistic.

 At a large convention, a speaker illustrated his main point in a way that resonated with the audience.
-Afterwards, an attendee said he was going to use the illustration in his next speech.
+Afterward, an attendee said he was going to use the illustration in his next speech.
 This is without an assigned topic.

 So many questions came to my mind.
 Will you be speaking on the same subject?
 Will your audience be different?
 Is it likely that people here will recognize your reuse of the illustration?